jython/book/chapter19.rst

 examples can be directly copy-pasted from the interactive shell, transforming the manual testing in documentation example and automated tests in one shot.

-To take advantage of doctests we have to follow some simple rules, like using the ``>>>`` prompt and leaving a blank line between sample output and the next paragraph.
-But if you think about it, is the same kind of sane rules that makes the documentation readable by people.

 You don't really *need* to include doctests as part of the documentation of the feature they test.
 Nothing stops you to write the following code in, say, the ``test_math_using_doctest.py`` module::